 The lower back is involved in almost every movement we make.
 Activities such as squatting, walking, and twisting place strain on the back.
 Exercises for the lower back can help restore the muscles and ligaments, reduce pain, and strengthen the spine.
 Rest, light stretching, and core strengthening exercises can help relieve lower back pain.
 Rehabilitation of the lower back should be part of a comprehensive program that can help you recover more quickly.
 Read on to learn more about how to rehabilitate the lower back.

-In a clinic or rehabilitation centre, the most common “trouble” area is the back.
-In this practical and hands on course, the most common back injuries will be discussed (degenerative disc disease; mechanical low back pain, lumbar disc herniation, post disc surgery, spondylolisthesis and spinal stenosis).
-This course is a must if you would like to increase your understanding, success and confidence in working with clients with low back injuries.
+The most common “trouble” area in a clinic or rehabilitation center is the back.
+This practical and hands-on course will discuss the most common back injuries (degenerative disc disease, mechanical low back pain, lumbar disc herniation, post disc surgery, spondylolisthesis, and spinal stenosis).
+This course is necessary to increase your understanding, success, and confidence in working with clients with low back injuries.

 - The key structures involved in low back injuries

 - Assessing the lower back to determine exercise readiness and progress